roderickjackson-bradley/socket_io_app/work/w08/d3/01-02-django-many-to-many-models/django-many-to-many-models.md

 As you can see, the `Toy` Model is pretty minimal, just `name` and `color` attributes.

-Go ahead and create a view toys so that you have them to assign to cats later.
+Go ahead and create a few toys so that you have them to assign to cats later.

-After you're done having fun, let's take a look at the `Toy`-related key Django modules in `main_app`:
+After you're done, let's take a look at the `Toy`-related Django modules in `main_app`:

 - **models.py**
 - **urls.py**